apache/royale-docs/component-sets/jewel/jewel-group.md

 ## Overview

-The Jewel Group class provides a light-weight container for visual elements.
+The Jewel Group class provides a lightweight container for visual elements.
 By default the group has a Basic Layout, so you can size and position its children with absolute positioning (the Basic layout groups the children, but does not provide layout information).
 You can swap the layout for any other one available (for instance horizontal or vertical) to arrange the children in different ways.
 The group doesn't clip content, so elements inside the group aren't hidden if they extend beyond the group boundaries.
 The group doesn't have any chrome or visuals; it just contains the children.

 Also, the group has no scrolling support.
 For scrolling and clipping you can use [Jewel Container](component-sets/jewel/container).